-Sara Jensen Carr is an Assistant Professor of Architecture and the Program Director for the Master of Design in Sustainable Urban Environments at Northeastern University.
+Sara Jensen Carr is an Associate Professor of Architecture and the Program Director for the Master of Design in Sustainable Urban Environments at Northeastern University.
 She teaches courses in architecture and landscape visualization, research methods, public engagement, resilient design, and seminars on built environment and health.

 Her work and research on the connections between urban landscape, human health, and social equity has been recognized by the Graham Foundation, Mellon Foundation, and the J.M.
 Kaplan Fund as well as published in Preventive Medicine, LA+ Journal, and Journal of Architectural Education, among others.
 In 2019, she was named the inaugural Oregon/Places Prize winner, to research and write on forces of decolonization and resistance in the Hawaiian landscape.
 Her book, The Topography of Wellness: How Health and Disease Shaped the American Landscape (2021), has been covered in The New York Times, The New Yorker, the BBC, CNN, The New Republic, Bloomberg CityLab, and The New Republic.